 With replicas of some of the worlds famous landmarks, Global Village is a famous tourist attraction in the city which opens only during winter months.
 It looked like the whole wide world is compressed into a tiny space leaving every visitors in awe.

-While I'm about to swim on the beach, those 2 camels passed by and with the Dubai Marina in the background, I knew I want to take a photo.
+While I'm about to swim on the beach, those 2 camels passed by and with the Dubai Marina in the background, I knew I wanted to take a photo.
 Dubai Marina is home to some of the worlds tallest residential buildings to say the least.

 Next to women, these flowers are the most lovely thing God has given the world.
 This place is so surreal and is the worlds largest botanical garden so I made it a point to pay a visit.